 eMV11 program allows motor vehicle dealers to electronically process title/registration applications for their customers via the Internet.

 numerous benefits in filing electronically.
 These include accurate fee calculation, real time record update, no need to write checks, and immediate listing of liens.
-There is no charge for using the eMV11 system and the program allows dealers to meet the requirements of the law that requires all licensed motor vehicle dealers to electronically process title/registration applications for their customers.

 Join WisDOT's Dealer Listserv!